Adesoji1/rails-login-signup/README.md

    ```
 look below

-I understand you're looking for a more intermediate level implementation of a login/signup system using React and Ruby on Rails.
-Let's break this down into two parts: the backend (Ruby on Rails) and the frontend (React).

 **Backend (Ruby on Rails)**

 First, let's set up a new Rails API application.
 Open your terminal and run: